File Processingπ

 Both ways require memory, it depends on the size of your address book and on the size of the language models (they vary for each language).
 In the config file, you can specify different modes of operation for nlp processing as follows:

-• mode full: creates the complete nlp pipeline, requiring the most amount of memory, providing the best results.
-I'd recommend to run joex with a heap size of a least 1.4G (for English only, it can be lower that that).
+: creates the complete nlp pipeline, requiring the most amount of memory, providing the best results.
+I'd recommend to run joex with a heap size of a least 1.4G (for English only, it can be lower that that). - mode

-• mode basic: it only loads the NER tagger.
+: it only loads the NER tagger.
 This doesn't work as well as the complete pipeline, because some NLP steps are simply skipped.
 But it gives quite good results already and uses less memory.
-I'd recommend to run joex with at least 500m heap in this mode.
+I'd recommend to run joex with at least 500m heap in this mode. - mode

-• mode regexonly: this doesn't load any statistical models and is therefore much lighter on memory (depending on the address book size, of course).
+: this doesn't load any statistical models and is therefore much lighter on memory (depending on the address book size, of course).
 It will use the address book to create regex rules and match them against your document.
-Memory usage then doesn't depend on the document language.
+Memory usage then doesn't depend on the document language. - mode

 The config file allows to specify a limit for texts to analyse in general.
 Large texts result in higher memory consumption.
 By default, the first 10'000 characters are taken into account.